signalfx/otelworkshop/docs/apm/host/python.md

 ## Validate span are being sent

 Check OpenTelemetry Collector Statistics to see that spans are being sent.
-Open a new terminal window to your Linux instance (or use `tmux` and run in separate pane)
+Open a new terminal window to your Linux instance.

 `lynx localhost:55679/debug/tracez` will show the metrics and spans being gathered and sent by the Collector.